-Something I hear a lot is ‘which language should I start with?‘.
-There’s a perception among newer programmers that the choice of which langauge to learn initially is important, and impactful on your future options.
+Something I hear a lot is ‘which language should I start with?’
+There’s a perception among newer programmers that the choice of which language to learn initially is important and impactful.

-Use any language (I suggest Ruby) as a tool to learn to program.
+Use any popular language as a tool to learn to program.
 Later on, you can pick a language or framework that you want to define your career.